ashwinjai/Telecom-Customer-Churn-Prediction-/README.md

 In the telecom industry, customers have the flexibility to select from a range of service providers and frequently change operators.
 This dynamic market experiences an average annual churn rate of 15-25%.
 Considering the significantly higher cost of acquiring new customers compared to retaining existing ones (5-10 times more), customer retention has become a top priority.
 The Primary objective of telecom industry operators is the retention of high profit customers.
 To address customer churn, telecom companies must proactively predict which customers are at a higher risk of leaving. <br>

+## Business Description:
+Telecom operators are companies that provide communication services, such as voice, data, and messaging, to customers.
+They operate extensive networks, including cellular towers and fiber optic cables, to ensure seamless connectivity.
+Their primary focus is to offer reliable and high-quality services to individuals and businesses, while staying competitive in a rapidly evolving market by investing in network expansion and embracing new technologies.
+Telecom operators also play a crucial role in enabling internet connectivity and driving digital transformation across various industries. <br>

 ## High level architecture diagram:
 ![Flowcharts (1)](https://github.com/ashwinjai/Telecom-Customer-Churn-Prediction/assets/36980518/1d7a25be-fce6-4366-afa1-43ce7bdb8280)